 There are a number of definitions but let’s start with “if you are unable to repay your debts on time, you are classed as insolvent”.

 There are also a number of debt solutions available if insolvency rears its somewhat frightening head.

 Another view of insolvency is where what you owe – credit cards, loans, HP on the car and your mortgage – is greater than the value of what you own – personal belongings, vehicles and your home.
 Insolvency can apply to both individuals, partnerships and companies.

 Most people go through life occasionally being in an insolvent state – like when you are up to your overdraft and credit card limits the week before payday – or even worse the week after payday.
-If it is more serious and a long term problem then other signs of insolvency are when legal action is taken against you in respect of unpaid bills.
-These may be County Court Judgements (CCJs) or bailiffs calling or even a Statutory Demand – which if ignored can result in bankruptcy for an individual or a Winding up Petition that can lead to a Winding up Order in the case of a limited company or LLP.
+If it is more serious and a long-term problem then other signs of insolvency are when legal action is taken against you in respect of unpaid bills.
+These may be county court judgments (CCJs) or bailiffs calling or even a statutory demand – which if ignored can result in bankruptcy for an individual or a winding-up petition that can lead to a winding-up order in the case of a limited company or LLP.

 I’m an individual.
 How can I tell if I’m insolvent?

 It’s simple.
 If you have debts which you can’t afford to repay on the date they are due, you are insolvent.
 If it’s a “one-off” situation and you can see a solution in the near future, then it’s just a temporary inconvenience.
 But if the debt has built up over a period and you cannot see it improving or if the situation is deteriorating you are insolvent and need to take proactive steps to address it.

 I own a company.
 How can I tell if it is insolvent?